National Tent Pegging team, based in Tulsa, seeks to pick up interest at exhibition this weekend

 The concept is relatively simple and the sport’s components today remain similar to its original tenets.
 A rider on horseback, with a lance, a long wooden spear, or a sword in hand, sets a target or peg some 75 meters or so away.
 Then, with the lance held straight up to the sky, the rider brings the horse to full gallop and attempts to pierce the target while passing by and securing the peg all the way through the finish line a set distance away.

-Malik’s dreamed as a child growing up in Pakistan, where Tent Pegging still holds a strong presence even as a spectator sport, to become a professional.
+Malik dreamed as a child growing up in Pakistan, where tent pegging still holds a strong presence even as a spectator sport, to become a professional.
 His family had horses and he rode from a young age.
 The dream never materialized, but the passion he had for the sport never faded.

 He immigrated to America in 1988 and came to Tulsa nine years later.
 An aviation expert, Malik worked as an intelligence analyst for the Department of Defense and was deployed to Afghanistan intermittently from 2010-2017.
 When home in Tulsa during that spell, Malik’s itch to return to the sport returned, and when he discovered no official body to govern the sport in the United States existed, he went ahead and founded one himself.
 The USTPF was established in 2013.